-The bowel screening pilot is now underway in the Waitemata District Health Board area.
-The pilot runs for four years from October 2011.
+A bowel screening pilot is now underway in the Waitemata District Health Board area.
+The pilot runs until December 2017.

-Bowel screening is being offered to everyone aged 50 to 74 living in the Waitemata DHB area who is eligible for publicly funded healthcare.
+Bowel screening is being offered to everyone aged 50 to 74 living in the Waitemata DHB area that is eligible for publicly funded healthcare.

-People eligible to take part in the pilot will automatically be sent an invitation letter, a consent form and a free bowel screening test kit, with detailed instructions on how to use it.
-The test can be completed at home, and the sample sent to a designated laboratory for testing.
-Participants will receive their results within three weeks.
+People eligible to take part in the pilot get an invitation letter, a consent form and a free bowel screening test kit, with detailed instructions on how to use it.
+The test can be completed at home, and the sample sent to the laboratory for testing.
+Participants receive their results within three weeks.

 The bowel screening test is an immunochemical faecal occult blood test (iFOBT), also known as a faecal immunochemical test (FIT).
 It can detect tiny traces of blood in bowel motions.
 Blood in bowel motions does not mean someone has cancer, but it can be an early warning sign that something is wrong with their bowel.

-If no blood is detected in the sample, people will be invited back to do another bowel screening test in two years (if they remain in the eligible age range and still live in the Waitemata DHB area).
+If no blood is detected in the sample, people are invited back to do another bowel screening test in two years, as long as they remain in the eligible age range and still live in the Waitemata DHB area.

 No screening test is 100 percent accurate.
-There is a chance that cancer can be missed if there was no bleeding from it when the test was done.
+There is a chance that cancer can be missed if it was not bleeding when the test was done.
 That is why screening programmes test people every two years.
 Bowel cancer may also start to slowly develop in the two years between screening tests.
 People should always remain watchful for the signs and symptoms of bowel cancer, even if they have had a negative screening test (where no blood was found in their sample).

 Bowel cancer is one of New Zealand’s most common cancers and the second highest cause of cancer death.
 Our death rate from bowel cancer is one of the highest in the developed world.
-In 2009, 2837 people were diagnosed with bowel cancer, and 1244 people died from the disease.
+In 2011, there were 3030 new cases of bowel cancer registered and 1191 people died from bowel cancer.